sourcegraph/about/content/terms/privacy.md

 #### Service providers

-Our service providers process your Personal Information as needed to provide our Services to you, including hosting and customer support ticketing.
+Our service providers process your Personal Information as needed to provide our Services to you, including your content and processing prompts to help you write code.
 They may only process your Personal Information pursuant to our instructions and to perform their duties to us.
 See our [Subprocessors](/terms/subprocessors) page for a list of our service providers.

 #### Security purposes